fmars/n00bGPT/README.md

 # n00bGPT (WIP)

-This is my 3-weeks learning jounery of Transformer and LLM.
-It's challenging.
-Because I initially knew nothing about it.
-However, it's exhilarating and rewarding.
-I like learning by doing.
-You guess right.
-We named it n00bGPT since we built our own transformer.
-I hope this note help yours!
+Build GPT model from scratch.
+Learn perf optimiation and practice in the competition.
+How exhilarating and rewarding.
+It's named N00bGPT because I barely know nothing about LLM and wanted to how much I can get in 3 weeks.
+This is my jounery.

 1. **Kaggle competition**: fresh touch on LLM with Huggingface Transformer fine tune
 2. **Attention is all you need**: understand how does transformer work
-3. **NanoGPT**: a codelab to build your own Transformer model from scratch
+3. **NanoGPT**: write your own Transformer model from scratch
-4. **Transformer variant**: understand the landscope of transformers
+4. **Transformer variants**: understand the landscope of transformers
-5. **Training Infra**: study scalability by FSDP, GSPMD, JAX, etc
+5. **Performance**: study scalability w/ FSDP, GSPMD, JAX, etc

 ```mermaid
 %%{ "width": 200, "height": 100 }%%